In order to teach Level 1 to a single student, you will need these items:

 The Reading Interactive Kit provides the multisensory components for the All About Reading program.
 This is a one-time purchase, and you will use the same kit for all four levels of All About Reading.
 It comes in two versions: Basic and Deluxe.
 Visit Reading Interactive Kits for complete information.

 If you used our Pre-reading program and your child loved Ziggy, you can continue to the fun with this optional book!
 This full-color book with perforated pages features nine file-folder games that reinforce the skills taught in All About Reading Level 1.
+The Ziggy puppet can be purchased separately.

 Placement for Level 1